$160.00 – $320.00

 - Can you Coil Tap this model?
 Yep!
 Choose 3-Conductor Lead and use our diagrams here.
 You may want to use a Partial Tap Resistor as this is a medium-output humbucker.

-- What Lead should I choose?
-If you have a Gibson style instrument with separate volume pots for each pickup, go with the Gibson Shielded Braided lead.
-If you have a Fender style instrument or coil tapping or phase reversing needs, go with 3-Conductor.
+- Which Lead should I choose?
+Gibson style instruments with separate volume pots for each pickup work best with Gibson Shielded Braided lead.
+If you have a Fender style instrument or coil-tapping or phase reversing needs, go with 3-Conductor.
 If you want the maximum options, go with 4-Conductor.

 - What Output should I choose?
 Our most popular set is our 8K neck and our 9K bridge.
 If you want a stronger and darker tone, go with a higher output.
 If you want a clearer and more open tone, go with a lower output.

-- What Spacing should I choose?
+- Wh Spacing should I choose?
 Gibson style instruments use 49.2mm on the neck and bridge.
 Fender style instruments use a 52mm Bridge and a 50mm neck.